Oregon Route 200

 Oregon Route 200 is an Oregon state highway running from OR 99W at Monroe to the Lane-Douglas County line near Anlauf.
 OR 200 is composed of most of the Territorial Highway No. 200 (see Oregon highways and routes).
 It is 40.64 mi long, in two segments broken by a section of OR 36 and runs north–south.

-OR 200 was established in 2002 as part of Oregon's project to assign route numbers to highways that previously were not assigned; however, as of April 2018, the route remains unsigned.
+OR 200 was established in 2002 as part of Oregon's project to assign route numbers to highways that previously were not assigned.

 Route description

 OR 200 begins at an intersection with OR 99W in Monroe.
 It heads south through Bear Creek to an intersection with OR 36, at which point the Territorial Highway overlaps the Mapleton-Junction City Highway No. 229.
 The concurrency continues west for 1.48 mi as OR 36, at which point OR 200 heads south through Elmira to Veneta.
 At Veneta, OR 200 crosses OR 126 and continues south through Crow and Lorane to the Lane-Douglas County line, where it ends.
 An old section of the Territorial Highway continues south as a Douglas County road to Anlauf, where it ends at an intersection with OR 99.